 - Oil combustibles are stored in green containers

 Most business will need to use several different types and sizes of containers to safely handle and store flammables and combustibles.
-AbsorbentsOnline.com offers top-quality safety cans made by Eagle Manufacturing to help meet your safety compliance needs.
-Many of the products available meet OSHA standards or NFPA Code 30 requirements, are UI and ULC listed, or are FM Approved.
+AbsorbentsOnline.com offers top-quality Eagle Safety Cans to help meet your safety compliance needs.
+Many of the hazardous chemical spill containment products available meet OSHA standards or NFPA Code 30 requirements, are UI and ULC listed, or are FM Approved.

 By employing these three practices and using safety cans or other containers approved for chemical storage, you’ll keep your employees and worksite safer, neater, and legally compliant